ArchipelagoMW/Archipelago/worlds/hk/docs/en_Hollow Knight.md

 # Hollow Knight

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-options) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?